tannewt/wa-law.org/site/bill/2025-26/README.md

 * [SB 5586](sb/5586) - Electric vehicle batteries 1📰 1👍 0👎 0❓ - SEnvironment, E

 ## Pending bills
+* [SB 5832](sb/5832) - Updating the arbitration fee collected for the new motor vehicle arbitration account. - S Prefiled
+* [SB 5831](sb/5831) - Enacting the uniform mortgage modification act. - S Prefiled
+* [SB 5830](sb/5830) - Clarifying hate crimes to include political affiliation. - S Prefiled
+* [SB 5829](sb/5829) - Addressing the issuance of confidential identification to investigators employed by the office of the attorney general. - S Prefiled
+* [SB 5828](sb/5828) - Concerning the Washington college grant and college bound scholarship program for students attending private four-year not-for-profit institutions of higher education in Washington. - S Prefiled
+* [SB 5827](sb/5827) - Concerning the definition of a "qualifying discharge" for the Washington state veterans' preference program for civil service. - S Prefiled
+* [HB 2101](hb/2101) - Exempting live presentations from retail sales and use tax. - H Prefiled
+* [HB 2100](hb/2100) - Enacting an excise tax on large operating companies on the amount of payroll expenses above the minimum wage threshold of the additional medicare tax to fund services to benefit Washingtonians and establishing the Well Washington fund account. - H Prefiled
+* [HB 2099](hb/2099) - Expanding access to the early childhood education and assistance program for military families. - H Prefiled
+* [HB 2098](hb/2098) - Adjusting higher education funding. - H Prefiled
+* [HB 2097](hb/2097) - Authorizing counties to impose a business and occupation tax. - H Prefiled
+* [HB 2096](hb/2096) - Addressing the issuance of confidential identification to investigators employed by the office of the attorney general. - H Prefiled
+* [SB 5826](sb/5826) - Concerning access at public postsecondary educational institutions to medication abortion. - S Prefiled
+* [SB 5825](sb/5825) - Authorizing the Washington state leadership board to solicit gifts, grants, and endowments from public or private sources. - S Prefiled
+* [SB 5824](sb/5824) - Concerning fifth-wheel travel trailers. - S Prefiled
+* [SB 5823](sb/5823) - Concerning patient advocates. - S Prefiled
+* [SB 5822](sb/5822) - Concerning missing persons alert systems. - S Prefiled
+* [SB 5821](sb/5821) - Integrating advanced nuclear energy into the state energy strategy. - S Prefiled
+* [HB 2095](hb/2095) - Protecting vulnerable users of public ways. - H Prefiled
+* [HB 2094](hb/2094) - Requiring coroners to be appointed rather than elected. - H Prefiled
+* [HB 2093](hb/2093) - Reinstating the tax exemptions for the sale of precious metals and bullion. - H Prefiled
+* [HB 2092](hb/2092) - Establishing a passenger rail advisory committee. - H Prefiled
+* [HB 2091](hb/2091) - Requiring public employers under chapter 41.80 RCW to provide employee information to exclusive bargaining representatives. - H Prefiled
+* [HB 2090](hb/2090) - Integrating advanced nuclear energy into the state energy strategy.
+1📰 - H Prefiled
+* [HB 2089](hb/2089) - Supporting wildfire mitigation by modifying RCW 82.04.29005, concerning taxes on loan interest.
+1📰 - H Prefiled
+* [SB 5820](sb/5820) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan. - S Prefiled
+* [SB 5819](sb/5819) - Ensuring paid protestor services are considered a temporary staffing service subject to state retail sales and use taxes. - S Prefiled
+* [HB 2088](hb/2088) - Concerning the dietitian licensure compact. - H Prefiled
+* [HB 2087](hb/2087) - Addressing travel insurance. - H Prefiled
 * [HB 2085](hb/2085) - Autonomous regions - H State Govt & Tr
 * [SB 5818](sb/5818) - Facilitating the transfer of certain individuals in the custody of the department of corrections. - S Human Services
 * [SB 5817](sb/5817) - Election security - S State Gov/Trib